 Accountants aren’t the only financial professionals who use numbers to explain the world.
 The financial services sector is populated by several industries that make up the foundations of America’s and global economies, including banking, real estate, and investing.
 Not surprisingly, since the economic resources that go into those industries come from individuals, businesses, and governments, there are rules about how the sectors that receive those funds should manage them.

 One group responsible for creating those rules is the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 This five-member organization of financial services associations provides guidance for secure financial management practices regarding enterprise risk management, fraud deterrence, and internal controls.
 Its fundamental principle is that risk management and strong internal controls are necessary for any company to succeed long-term.
+At the core of this need is cloud data governance.

 Fraudulent financial reporting isn’t new but continues to pose immense risks to the country’s communities, consumers, and governments.
 In 1985, a National Commission on Fraudulent Financial Reporting convened, led by five major accounting entities: